 Where are the flows?
-Exploring barriers to remittances in sub-Saharan African
+Exploring barriers to remittances in sub-Saharan Africa

 Where are the flows?
-Exploring barriers to remittances in sub-Saharan AfricanApril 10, 2018 •
+Exploring barriers to remittances in sub-Saharan Africa30 April, 2020 •

-Vol. 1 of a seven-part series marks the start by identifying the most prominent corridors within and into SSA in terms of volume, cost and importance for the economy.
+This report identifies the most prominent corridors within and into SSA in terms of volume, cost and importance for the economy.
 It also investigates the relationship between remittance flows and migration patterns, used as a proxy to identify pain points in specific corridors.
-This report is aimed at remittance stakeholders, policymakers and anyone who is interested in understanding the remittance market in SSA in more detail.

 An overview of the market barriers to remittances